lisn3/WeTrade/README.md

 This project implement WeTrade--a privacy preserving data marketplace for deep learning.

-contract/-- smart contract in Ethereum.
+contract/-- smart contract on Ethereum.

 image recover/--using autoencoder to recover the target image.